Sibi Malayil

 Sibi Malayil (born 2 May 1956) is an Indian film director who works in Malayalam cinema.

 Career

+Malayil studied at St. Berchmans College before entering the Malayalam film industry.
+Prior to making his directorial debut, he worked as an assistant director under Priyadarshan and Fazil.

-Since the mid-1980s he has directed around forty films.
-He did his studies at the St. Berchmans College.
-Before becoming an independent director, he assisted eminent directors such as Priyadarshan and Fazil.
-Films such as Chekkeranoru Chilla (1986), Thaniyavarthanam (1987), Vicharana (1988), Kireedam (1989), Dasharatham (1989), His Highness Abdullah (1990), Malayogom (1990), Bharatham (1991), Sadayam (1992), Kamaladalam (1992), Akashadoothu (1993), Chenkol (1993) and Sagaram Sakshi (1994) are defined the way Malayalam films were made, especially in the late 1980s and early 1990s.
-Many of his films have screenplays by A. K. Lohithadas.
-It was through his film Bharatham, that Mohanlal got his first national award for best actor.
-Sibi Malayil is also the president of the Film Employees' Federation of Kerala (FEFKA).
-He is also the chairman of a film institute named NEO Film School in Kochi.
+His filmography includes Chekkeranoru Chilla (1986), Thaniyavarthanam (1987), Vicharana (1988), Kireedam (1989), Dasharatham (1989), His Highness Abdullah (1990), Malayogam (1990), Bharatham (1991), Sadayam (1992), Kamaladalam (1992), Akashadoothu (1993), Chenkol (1993), and Sagaram Sakshi (1994).
+Many of these films were written by A. K. Lohithadas.
+Bharatham earned Mohanlal his first National Film Award for Best Actor in a Leading Role.

+Sibi Malayil has also served as president of the Film Employees Federation of Kerala (FEFKA) and as chairman of the NEO Film School in Kochi.